ayuspoudel/blog-microservices-app/router.md

 - They let you separate logic by feature or domain (e.g., posts, comments).
 - Your main app file stays clean.
 - You can plug in or remove routers without affecting the whole app.
+Absolutely!
+Here's a **refined and cleaner** version of the `router.md` without symbols and with tighter structure, merged where possible for clarity and simplicity.

+## Why Routers Matter for our app

+In a microservices architecture, each service manages its own domain.
+Routers define access points (endpoints) for these services.
+They map incoming HTTP requests to specific controller logic, making the architecture modular, testable, and scalable.
+By separating routing from business logic, you keep services easier to maintain, debug, and extend.

+Each microservice in this Blog App—Posts, Comments, Query, and Event Bus—needs its own router to expose only the necessary operations.

+## Routes Per Service

+### Posts Service

+- `POST /posts` – Create a new blog post
+- `GET /posts` – Retrieve all blog posts

+This service owns the post entity.
+Routes here allow clients or other services to create and fetch posts.

+### Comments Service

+- `POST /posts/:id/comments` – Add a comment to a specific post
+- `GET /posts/:id/comments` – Get all comments for a specific post

+This service handles all comment-related operations, even though comments are tied to posts.
+By separating them, each service remains independent.

+### Query Service

+- `GET /posts` – Retrieve all posts with their associated comments

+This service aggregates data from the Posts and Comments services.
+It doesn't own data but builds a combined view for the dashboard.

+### Event Bus Service

+- `POST /events` – Receive an event and distribute it to other services

+This central service manages inter-service communication using events.
+All services that need to react to changes in others will listen on `/events`.

+## Setting Up and Auditing Routers

+1. **Identify what the service owns.**
+   Understand which data or resource the service is responsible for (e.g., posts, comments).

+2. **Define only necessary operations.**
+   For each resource, identify which CRUD operations are needed and expose only those via HTTP.

+3. **Use consistent route structure.**
+   Use RESTful paths like `/posts`, `/posts/:id/comments`, and `/events`.

+4. **Create separate route files if needed.**
+   Organize your routing logic for better readability.
+Import them into your main server file.

+5. **Implement `/events` if the service reacts to events.**
+   If your service needs to receive or respond to system-wide events, make sure it has a `POST /events` route.

+6. **Test each route thoroughly.**
+   Use tools like Postman or curl to check if the route handles path parameters, body data, status codes, and returns the correct structure.

+## Summary: Our App's Routers

+Routers are the entry points of your services.
+By carefully defining them, you create clear contracts between services, reduce coupling, and improve maintainability.
+Make sure each router reflects what the service is responsible for and is designed to support event-driven communication when necessary.

+Let me know if you'd like example router code for any specific service to include here.

 ## What If Routing Didn’t Exist?